twright8/ch_api/README.md

 Prepare a CSV file named ch.csv with a column named company_number containing the list of company numbers to query.

 **Usage**
-Ensure you have your key.txt file and ch.csv file in the project directory.
+Ensure you have your key.txt (with an api key) file and ch.csv file in the project directory.
 Run the script:

-sh
-Copy code
-python script.py
+python main.py

-Output
+This script has been compiled into an exe by pyinstaller.
+Simply put the ch.csv and key.txt into the same folder and double click if on windows.

+**Output**
 The script will generate an Excel file named company_data.xlsx in the project directory with the following sheets:

 Company Profiles: Contains the company profile details.